What is Bitcoin?

 Bitcoin was created by Satoshi Nakamoto and aims to change the way we think about money in general.
 A lot of BTC volume was orignially from people using Silk Road (a darkweb illicit trading site) and online gambling.

-What is Bitcoin?
-That’s a great question.
-The real answer is “a decentralized digital currency”.
+Bitcoin can be described most simply as a “decentralized digital currency”.
 That means that while Bitcoin can be described as ‘internet money’ it is more electronic money that isn’t printed, can’t be placed in a bank and are created by people called miners (more on that later).
 More Bitcoins are produced into circulation through software and technology and every single transaction involving Bitcoins is recorded in an open online ledger known as the Blockchain.

-Watch this short video to get a better idea of the basics of Bitcoin:
+Watch this short video to get a better idea of what is Bitcoin:

 Now let’s answer a few of the most common Bitcoin questions: